yasui1992/myLLmet/README.md

 # myLLmet

 A personal LLM evaluation project — the name stands for **my LLM metrics**.
 Inspired by tools like [Ragas](https://github.com/explodinggradients/ragas), but reimplemented from scratch to better understand how LLM evaluation works.
+The LLM used in this project is provided by AWS Bedrock.

 ## License